 …we do what we need to get us through the night, and then, ironically, often remain stuck in these constrained strategies and perspectives in the light of day. — Sue Johnson

-Let’s be honest—most people don’t start therapy because life feels amazing.
-I know I didn’t.
-I came to therapy because I was in real emotional pain.
-If that sounds familiar, first—welcome.
-You’re not alone.
-Pain, while difficult, can also be the push that gets us moving toward real change.
+Let’s be honest—most people don’t come to therapy because life feels great.
+I didn’t either.
+I started therapy because I was in real emotional pain.
+If that’s where you are right now, you’re not alone.
+Pain hurts—but it also opens the door to transformation.

 About